OKNoah/responsive_example/README.md

 	git clone https://github.com/OKNoah/responsive_example

 You need Bower to install the dependencies.
-To install Bower, first install node.js and npm (indluced in node.js) from http://nodejs.org, then do,
+To install Bower, first install node.js and npm (included in node.js) from http://nodejs.org, then do,

 	npm install -g bower